Melia88/student-workbook/src/reflections/wk5/day1.md

 >  ?key=value for more than on parameter you add an & between the params. ?key=value&key=value

 When do you think Query parameters would be helpful when writing your server?
-> I think it may be helpful to use query params
+> I think it may be helpful to use query params when youre client is trying to find a specific thing or when you need to filter to find only a specific item, model, brand, color, etc.